-When not traveling around the world climbing and skiing, Todd lives in Salt Lake City with his wife, climbing partner and fellow guide, Winslow Passey, and their little boy, Bodhi born in August 2013.
+When not traveling around the world climbing or skiing Todd lives in Salt Lake City, Utah with his wife, climbing partner and fellow guide; Winslow Passey.

 Winslow has been a professional mountain guide since 2000, guiding in areas such as Nepal, Mongolia, Alaska, Antarctica, South America and the Western United States.
-Winslow has enthusiasm and passion for everything she does, and she brings a playful energy to exploring the mountains.
-Winslow’s love of skiing and climbing around the world is translated into conscientious instruction with a skill for finding good snow and fun adventures.
-To Winslow, being in the mountains is more than just a physical pursuit, but also a way to connect to something bigger and enrich the soul.
-She cherishes finding life long friendships with those she guides.
+Attributes that are frequently used to describe Winslow are her enthusiasm and passion for everything she does.
+Winslow's love of skiing and climbing around the world is translated into conscientious instruction and guiding while delivering the goods and enjoying every minute of the adventure.

 Winslow thrives on challenge and finds the mountain environment an exceptional playground in which she can meet this need.
-Some of her favorite challenges have been climbing Ama Dablam, Mt Hunter and the Grand Jorasses and ski touring 10,000’ foot days in Valdez, Alaska or at home in the Wasatch.
-Winslow’s international trips are also led through her parallel company owned by the Passeys and Tim Connelly, www.inthecompanyofguides.com.
+Some of her favorite challenges have been climbing Ama Dablam, Mt Hunter and the Grand Jorasses and skiing 10,000' foot days in Valdez, Alaska or at home in the Wasatch.
+Winslow's international trips are also led through a parallel company owned by he Passeys and Tim Connelly, www.inthecompanyofguides.com.

 Alan has been guiding since 2008, and is an AMGA Certified Rock and Alpine Guide.
 Climbing has taken Alan to the Alaska Range, Andes, Caucasus, Canadian Rockies, and the Himalaya.
 Visiting new places, and opening up new routes is what keeps Alan excited to climb.
 He has completed over 15 first ascents in various styles of climbing from large faces in the greater ranges to short mixed climbs in his own backyard.